ErikaJacobs/Personal-Website/content/post/Scripts Anonymous/index.md

 - Python
 title: Scripts Anonymous
 ---
-If you read my blog about transitioning [Excel files to SQL Server using Python](https://erikajacobs.netlify.app/post/how-the-itsy-bitsy-spyder-saved-my-project/), you might recall that the project was done condidentially.
+If you read my blog about transitioning [Excel files to SQL Server using Python](https://erikajacobs.netlify.app/post/how-the-itsy-bitsy-spyder-saved-my-project/), you might recall that the project was done confidentially.
 I can't share any information about who this project was for, nor what kind of data was being extracted.

 I have (and continue to) handle this particular project with integrity based on what has been shared publicly through my recent blog post.
 However, I wanted to be able to show others this project on GitHub - It's a cool project, and a lot of effort went into it!
 I needed a way to honor the confidentiality of the project while also showcase my skills on GitHub.